Nixhazel/AnimalCollectionTwo/README.md

 ## Data Source

 The app uses the `animal.json` file as the data source for the list of animals.
-Each animal object in the JSON file contains a name and an image name, which is used to fetch the corresponding image from the `assets/images` folder.
+Each animal object in the JSON file contains a name and an image name, which is used to fetch the corresponding image from a url.

 ## Technologies Used